 How long can you leave out a cheesecake salad?

-As with any creamy dish, you should keep track of how long it sits out at room temperature.
+As with any cream-based dish you serve for a crowd, you should keep track of how long it sits out at room temperature.

 For most foods, the general rule of thumb is that a perishable item should not be in the “danger zone” for more than two hours.
 And by “danger zone”, this is usually at or just above room temperature.
 I recommend preparing this salad chilled, so this should give you more time (about one hour) before the salad reaches room temperature.